akashchoudhary436/Face-Detection/README.md

 ### Using the Jupyter Notebook

-There is already a train_model.ipynb file that contains the code for processing the dataset, extracting features, training the XGBoost model, and saving the trained model.
+There is already a Best_Train-Model_RandomForest file that contains the code for processing the dataset, extracting features, training the Random Forest model, and saving the trained model.
 Here’s how you can use it:

 1. **Open the File**